Axway/amplify-central/content/en/docs/saas_api_gateway/feauth_oauth.md

 ## Review

-You have learned how to set up an OAuth front-end security policy on an API proxy in Amplify Central.
+You have learned how to set up an OAuth front-end security policy on an API proxy in Amplify.